British Studies MLitt

 Eligible Scotland-domiciled students studying part-time can apply for a tuition fee loan from SAAS.
 You must be intending to complete the course in no longer than twice the length of time it would take for a full-time student.
 For example, if your course is available to full-time students as a one-year programme, you will be funded for a maximum of two years' part-time study.
 If your course does not have a full-time option, you must complete within three years.
 You can apply for a tuition fee loan up to £5,500, which will be paid pro-rata for each academic year of study.

 Full details can be found on the SAAS website.
 Applications for loans open in April.

 Students from the rest of the UK who meet the eligibility requirements may be able to apply for a loan from the Student Loan Company.

 What can I do on completion of my course?

 The highly developed critical, analytical and communication skills you will acquire through your studies will make you a strong candidate for a wide variety of careers.
 In addition, your hands-on digital skills will make you an attractive candidate to global enterprises.
 You may choose a career in:

-You may wish to consider further study such as a PhD or MLitt by Research.
+You may wish to consider further study such as a PhD or MRes at UHI or another institution.

 You can use the above QR code to connect directly to the course details.

-John combines running his own guided tours business, The Hebridean Explorer, while studying part time on our MLitt British Studies.
+John Macdonald combines running his own guided tours business, The Hebridean Explorer, while studying part time for a PhD with the UHI Centre for History.